lcrespom/Modulator/web/help/md/tutorial.md

 )
 ```

-When you run it, you will hear that it loops endlesly.
+When you run it, you will hear that it loops endlessly.
 You can click the stop button any time to end all sound playback.
 The `lc.loop_track` method is identical to `lc.track`, but creates a looping track that repeats itself over and over.
 Creating looping tracks and then interactively changing and manipulating them is the main technique for performing live musing, hence the ***Live Coding*** name.

 ## Updating a playing track